spot_img

 Story and photos by Lori King

-SYLVANIA – While local democrats and republicans gathered for their respective election watch parties Tuesday night, one man was the sole representative for local libertarian candidates.
+SYLVANIA – While local democrats and republicans gathered for their respective election watch parties Tuesday night, Tom Pruss was the sole candidate for the libertarian party.

 A political sign promoting three libertarian candidates: Chase Oliver for president; Don Kissick for United States senate; and Tom Pruss.